Big Pigeon - Pottawattamie County, Iowa

 Both crossings were initially subject to mild to moderate German resistance, which soon lessened.

-The French 1st Army anchored the south end of the front lines along the Rhine River.
-Although not refected on the following may, on 27 March 1945 the French sector was extended to include the entire upper Rhine River from Speyer south to the Swiss border.
+The French First Army anchored the south end of the front lines along the Rhine River.
+Although not reflected on the following map, on 27 March 1945 the French sector was extended to include the entire upper Rhine River from Speyer south to the Swiss border.

-The French largely depended on whatever supplies the US Army provided, and thus lacked the advanced amphibious equipment used by the other allied forces.
-Here is what I have read of the French 1st Army's Rhine crossings, in chronological order.
+The French First Army largely depended on whatever equipment and supplies the US Army provided, and thus lacked the advanced amphibious equipment used by the other allied forces.
+Here is what I have read of the French First Army's Rhine crossings, in chronological order.

-• 31 Mar: A company of the 3rd Algerian Division crossed at Speyer in five rubber rafts.
+• 31 Mar: at Speyer, a company of the 3rd Algerian Division crossed at Speyer in five rubber rafts.

-• 1 Apr: French forces crossed using an American bridge at Mannheim and advanced 18 miles.
+• 1 Apr: French forces crossed using an American bridge completed at Mannheim on 30 March and advanced 18 miles.

 • 2 Apr: French forces crossed by boat near Philippsburg upstream from Germersheim.